Terremoto no Chile e alerta de tsunami

 Claro, um livro em homenagem a um dos mais interessantes historiadores do judaísmo antigo só podia tratar das múltiplas questões que envolvem hoje a escrita de DAVIES, Ph.
 R.; EDELMAN, D. V. (eds.)
 The Historian and the Bible: Essays in Honour of Lester L. Grabbe.
 London: T&T Clark, [2010] 2014uma História de Israel, de suas teorias e práticas, de suas controvérsias e conquistas.

-Os autores são colegas e amigos de Lester L. Grabbe, que é também o fundador do Seminário Europeu sobre Metodologia Histórica.
+Os autores são colegas e amigos de Lester L. Grabbe, que é também o fundador do Seminário Europeu de Metodologia Histórica.
 Contam-se aí nomes bem conhecidos dos leitores deste blog e de minha página, como Mario Liverani, Niels Peter Lemche, Thomas L. Thompson, Philip R. Davies, Hans Barstad, Diana V. Edelman, Bob Becking, Nadav Naaman e muitos outros.

 DAVIES, Ph.
 R. ; EDELMAN, D. V. (eds.)
 The Historian and the Bible: Essays in Honour of Lester L. Grabbe.
 London: T&T Clark, [2010] 2014, 256 p. – ISBN 9780567546203.